-Several buildings on campus have recently been retrofitted to improve energy efficiency and reduce consumption.
-New boilers have been installed in Forest, Park Manor South, Park Manor Central, Tomasso, Woodland Hill 1, Woodlandhill 9 and 10, Horn Complex, Babson, Kriebel and Gerber, Coleman.
+Several buildings on campus have been retrofitted to improve energy efficiency and reduce consumption.
+New boilers have been installed in Forest, Park Manor South, Park Manor Central, Tomasso, Woodland Hill 1, Woodland Hill 9 and 10, Horn Complex, Babson, Kriebel, Gerber, and Coleman.
 New domestic hot water tanks have been installed in Forest, Van Winkle, and Webster.

-Energy consumption from air conditioning is managed through automatic setbacks when buildings are not used, such as over the July 4th holiday.
+Energy consumption from air conditioning is managed through automatic setbacks when buildings are not used, such as during the July 4th holiday.

 Energy consumption of lighting is reduced through upgrading to efficient fixtures and turning lights off when not in use.
 During the 2010–2011 academic year, administrative buildings across campus received lighting upgrades.
 These upgrades included:

 - Occupancy sensors installed in offices, hallways, bathrooms, and conference rooms to conserve energy.

 - LED exterior fixtures with day lighting sensors

 To reduce the carbon intensity of the Babson’s buildings, the Skating Rink, Boston Sports Club, and Woodland Hills have been converted from fuel oil to natural gas.